 To a policyholder, you are the face of the insurance company.
-You deal directly with the insured individual and often the only person they know before they procure a policy, while they are covered, and after the business relationship terminates.
-Your customer-facing position makes you the obvious choice when a policyholder decides to take legal action, even if you are in full compliance with your role as an agent, broker, or adjuster – and even when you have strictly adhered to the contract provisions.
+You deal directly with the insured individual, and often the only person they know before they procure a policy; while they are covered, and after the business relationship terminates.
+Your customer-facing position makes you the obvious choice when a policyholder decides to take legal action.
+Even if you are in full compliance with your role as an agent, broker, or adjuster.
+Even when you have strictly adhered to the contract provisions.

 - Save your emails, letters, and other written correspondence;

 - Jot down notes of every conversation; and,